openigtlink/ROS-IGTL-Bridge/README.md

 Build Instruction
 -----------------

+The following procedure is tested on:

+- Ubuntu 14.04 + ROS Indigo
+- Ubuntu 16.04 + ROS Kinetic Kame

 [Install OpenIGTLink]

 Please refer to http://openigtlink.org/.
 In the following instruction, we assume that the build directory for the OpenIGTLink library is located at: ~/igtl/OpenIGTLink-build